 Changing the lives of people affected by disease, poverty and prejudice.

-£20 can help us train female health volunteers to support women and girls who face appalling discrimination daily.
+£5 a month can help us train three female health volunteers to support women and girls who face appalling discrimination daily.
 Read more

 If a cure for cancer had been discovered 60 years ago, would people still be suffering today?
 There are thousands of people still suffering from leprosy worldwide, pledge your support today to help us beat leprosy.
 Read more